sikuli/sikuli/README.md

 ```

-A new version of SikuliX is available since 2013 as a follow up developement
+A new version of SikuliX is available since 2013 as a follow up development
 =====

 **if interested start here:** http://sikulix.com

 **a word on the future ...**<br />
 Most probably this repo will never come back to life again.
-So if you are interested in the further developement of Sikuli either as a user or as a possible contributor, you should decide to switch to the above mentioned version.
+So if you are interested in the further development of Sikuli either as a user or as a possible contributor, you should decide to switch to the above mentioned version.

 What is Sikuli?
 ===============